RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 re-run it.
 We won't require that, but just realize that making code correctly async-signal-safe is a tricky business.

+<a id="org8626e2b"></a>

-** Standalone 2: Yields, Creates, & Finishes
+## Standalone 2: Yields, Creates, & Finishes

-The second standalone application has threads that call create_new_thread, yield, and finish_thread.
+The second standalone application has threads that call create\_new\_thread, yield, and finish\_thread.
 In theory, if your solution works perfectly for Standalone 1, these should all continue to work.
 In practice, you may discover some bugs.